visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## How to add more bank accounts
 Yes, you can add more bank accounts at a small charge of $10/bank account.
 Please let us know if you want to add more bank accounts now and how many.
 We will help you implement on your current billing settings
+## How to upload or import QuickBooks file
+- Click on add transaction
+- Click on import transaction
+- Select Quickbooks
+- Select the file and it will be uploaded
+- Update the category mapping and save changes
+- Choose to skip or add duplicates
+- Then save